danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 }
 ```

-As with enums, I will not go into detail on how structs work.
+As with enums, I will not go into further detail on how structs work.
 If you want to learn more, check out [the official docs]({{page.structs}}).

 ## Using structs instead of enums

-Given the discussion above, consider that we'd like to specify a list of possible shadow styles as well as an extension that can be used to apply it to views.
+Given the discussion above, consider that we'd like to specify a list of possible shadow styles as well as an extension that can be used to apply it to UIKit views.

-If you'd asked me some years ago, I would have done this as an enum:
+If you'd asked me some years ago, I would have implemented this using an enum:

 ```swift
 enum ShadowStyle {